udx/worker-nodejs/README.md

 # UDX Worker Node.js

-A flexible Docker image designed to run various Node.js-based tasks, services, or APIs.
-Built on the udx-worker base image, it leverages Docker and PM2 for process management, making it ideal for both development and production environments.
+A versatile Docker image for running Node.js applications, providing a ready-to-use environment for deploying and managing your JavaScript projects with PM2.

 ## Overview

-This image serves as a general-purpose environment for running Node.js applications.
-It’s well-suited for API servers, task runners, and service-based applications that need an optimized containerized setup.
+This image is designed as a general-purpose base for Node.js application development and deployment.
+It includes essential configurations to streamline your setup, making it easy to get started with APIs, task runners, and other Node.js services.

 ### Based on udx-worker

-As part of the udx-worker suite, this image inherits secure and efficient configurations, providing a robust foundation for Node.js applications.
+Built on `udx-worker`, this image benefits from secure, resource-efficient configurations and best practices, providing a reliable foundation for Node.js applications.

 ## Development